ybart/vinaigrette/README.md

-# Sausage
+# vinaigrette

-Sausage is a gem providing a custom `ActiveModel` object that can be used as a serialized attribute of an `ActiveRecord` object.
+vinaigrette is a gem providing a custom `ActiveModel` object that can be used as a serialized attribute of an `ActiveRecord` object.

 ## Features

-- Serializable ActiveModel objects.
+- Serializable `ActiveModel` objects.
 - Custom accessors with casting support default values.
 - Support for Rails validations.
 - Support for Rails belongs_to associations.